swathikumaravel48-tech/FUTURE_PE_01/prompts.md

+# Prompts Used

+## Homepage Prompt

 Act as a professional website copywriter.

-Create homepage content for a beauty salon in Chennai.
+Create homepage content for a café named "Brew Haven Café" located in Chennai.

 Include:
-- Business name
 - Catchy headline
+- Subheading
 - Short introduction
-- Services overview
+- Highlight of offerings (coffee, snacks, ambiance)
 - Unique selling points
-- Friendly tone
+- Friendly and cozy tone

-Target audience: Women aged 18–40
+Target audience: Students and young professionals

-Make it simple, attractive, and customer-focused.
+Make it engaging, modern, and suitable for a website homepage.